hendrikhoffmann/ioBroker.cloudrain/README.md

 ### Object Tree Value Description

-For each Zone:
+For each Zone, the Read-Only Values arr
-Read-Only Values:
-irrigating - boolean value indicating wether the irrigation is currently running startTime - the start time (HH:MM) of the current irrigation cycle or --:-- if no irrigation is running plannedEndTime - the planned end time (HH:MM) of the current irrigation cycle or --:-- if no irrigation is running duration - the total duration of the current irrigation cycle in seconds remainingSeconds - the remaining duration of the current irrigation cycle in seconds
+- irrigating : boolean value indicating wether the irrigation is currently running
+- startTime : the start time (HH:MM) of the current irrigation cycle or --:-- if no irrigation is running
+- plannedEndTime : the planned end time (HH:MM) of the current irrigation cycle or --:-- if no irrigation is running
+- duration : the total duration of the current irrigation cycle in seconds
+- remainingSeconds : the remaining duration of the current irrigation cycle in seconds

 Write-Values
-startIrrigation - set a duration value in seconds to immediatly start an irrigation cycle, set a 0 to stop a currently running cycle
+- startIrrigation - set a duration value in seconds to immediatly start an irrigation cycle, set a 0 to stop a currently running cycle

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):
+### **WORK IN PROGRESS**
+-->

+- Updated Documentation

 ### 0.0.5 (2021-11-08)
 - Implemented info.connection to indicate valid Cloudrain access token
 - Removed Boilerplate Code and Refactored some Stuff
 - Implemented Start / Stop irrigation
 - Updated Documentation
--->

 ### 0.0.3 (2021-11-07)
 npm release script hazzle